-The art of weather forecasting – from high tech to ants - SWI swissinfo.ch
+The art of weather forecasting – from high tech to ants

 But weather is not just about science.
 It forms part of small talk and is an essential part of folklore (“red sky at night, shepherd’s delight”).

-Some traditional weather forecasters retain an enormous popularity today, such as the weather prophets from the Muotathal in central Switzerland.
+Some traditional weather forecasters retain an enormous popularity today, such as the weather prophets from the Muotathalexternal link in central Switzerland.

 “They make a forecast for summer and winter and are also highly entertaining, appearing on radio and television.
 Everyone knows them,” explained Jürg Burlet, the exhibition’s curator.
 “They are a group of around half a dozen mountain farmers who make predictions based on phenomena like how ants behave or how the sawdust smells if you cut down a tree.”